abgnpr/C-notes/4 Functions.md

 # Functions

-A function is a construct that associates a compound statement (the function body) with an identifier (the function name) and we can execute this compound statement by using the identifier.
+A function is a construct that associates a compound statement (the function body) with an identifier (the function name).
+When we want to execute the function, we call it using its name and then the steps given in its body are performed.

 Using a function is like hiring a person to do a specific job for you.
 Sometimes the interaction with this person is simple; sometimes it's complex.